Weight Watchers Recipe of the Day: Slow Cooker White Beans

 - Add salt to taste and let stand for 10 minutes.
 Discard the herbs before serving.

-If you liked this recipe for slow cooker white beans you might also like:
+If you like this recipe for slow cooker white beans you might also like:

 Subscribe to Get: Top 10 Reader Favorite Recipes